hundredrabbits/thebook/north_pacific_logbook.md

 We saw a cargo ship named Scorpion on AIS.
 It is 7 km (4 nm) south of us.
 A rare occurrence.
 We've got an alarm set for ships that come near, it only rang twice so far while on the open sea.
 Last time it rang, there was a trawler passing south, near enough that we could make out its faint outline in distance, and we could hear its engine too.
 Otherwise, there is no one within 89 km (48 nm) of us.
 Land is much further than this.
 We'll be passing the western tip of the Aleutians soon, the more miles we put between the opening to the Bering Sea and us the better.
 We were pointing to it for the better part of yesterday, and it was scaring the shit out of me.

 ##### 1230
-We are pointing northeast, bashing still.
-The wind hasn't lessened much, but it is supposed to as the day goes on.
+We are bashing northeast.
+The wind hasn't lessened much, but is supposed to as the day goes on.
 I am nervous, and I don't know what to do with myself today.
-I read a little, slept a little.
-We're doing good speed but bashing is a very stressful experience.
+I read a little, sleep a little.
+We're doing good speed but bashing is stressful.
 Buckets of salt water splash up on deck as the bow keeps diving into waves.

 I noticed some wear on the foot of the head sail, but I've no clue when I'll be able to go up there to patch it up.
 The weather is still too rough.
-I hope the jib will hold up, it has so far but it's old, very old.
+I hope the jib will hold up; it's old, very old.
 I've no doubt it'll enjoy a quiet life in British Columbia inland waters, once—no, IF we reach Canada.
-I can't talk in "whens" or "ifs".
+I can't talk in "whens" yet, only "ifs".
 It's hard to imagine arriving anywhere when there's this much distance between us and land.
 British Columbia is a haven on a rough ocean.

 We had *kiri mochi* (see recipes), carrot and the last of the cabbage for lunch.
-Our veggie supply is looking sadder, and sadder.
+Our veggie supply is looking sadder by the day.

 ##### 1500
 We are still bashing.
 The sound is very unpleasant from inside the cabin.
 We got a message from Robusta saying the same.
 We are definitely going to stow our anchor away when it gets (if it gets) calm enough out there.